 These sensors can easily get bumped out of position, or something can be just partially blocking one of them.
 It can be anything from something significant like a trash can, to something small like a leaf or even an accumulation of dirt.
 Anything that prevents the two sides from ‘connecting’ via the beam will signal to the door to return to the open position.

 If this is why your door isn’t closing, this is actually good news for a couple of reasons

 - Your door is working as it is supposed to.
-There is nothing “wrong” with your door – its built in safety system is working to protect you and your belongings from accidentally getting crushed by the door as it comes down, in the event there is some kind of obstruction – something is in its path and shouldn’t be
+There is nothing “wrong” with your door such as a broken spring – its built-in safety system is working to protect you and your belongings from accidentally getting crushed by the door as it comes down, in the event there is some kind of obstruction – something is in its path and shouldn’t be

 - This is a very easy fix for you that can be done in a matter of minutes, at zero cost!
 Simply get the sensors lined up correctly and keep anything from getting in their way.
 Easy Peasy.

 If your garage door sensors are on, lined up and nothing is in the way and your garage door still isn’t closing, things may be a bit more complicated

 There are other reasons your garage door may open automatically again after closing.